skhidrapure/PyBer_Analysis/README.md

 ## Summary

 The recommendations for Pyber are:
-Increasing the number of drivers in the rural cities to meet the demand, thus resulting in increased revenue Reduce the number of drivers in the urban cities, the ratio of drivers:rides makes it clear, by reducing number of drivers will increase the avg fare per driver.
+Increasing the number of drivers in the rural cities to meet the demand, thus resulting in increased revenue.

+Reduce the number of drivers in the urban cities, the ratio of drivers:rides makes it clear, by reducing number of drivers will increase the avg fare per driver.

 We can see that the urban cities rides make more revenue than the rural cities, but the rural cities rides are more profitable.
 So, this would be a area to focus on improving profitability of urban cities rides.